 Does it hurt your credit to shop around for a mortgage?

-Out of ignorance, some people dismiss that “shopping around” can hurt your credit points.
+Out of ignorance, some people dismiss that “shopping around” can hurt your credit score.
 The answer to this question is “yes.”
 Just one conversation with a lender can cause your points to fluctuate.
 The process works like this:

-An inquiry has a small but negative impact on your points.
+An inquiry has a small but negative impact on your score.
 When you talk to a lender, other creditors are informed of the possibility of applying for a mortgage.
 Even if you wanted to, you can’t avoid these “inquiries” because they are part of the process of applying for credit.
 While you can’t avoid them, you can be smarter about being in front of a lender.

 The golden rule in this context is to only discuss and apply for credit when necessary.
 Receiving a credit card or using it for recognition due to this conversation reduces your points, so we recommend avoiding these inquiries before processing a mortgage.